dexter2206/dexterritory/_posts/2020-02-02-animating-simple-cellular-automata-with-python.md

     </a>
 	</center>
 	<figcaption>
     An example of a 4x5 grid.
-All eight neighbours of a red cell are marked with orange.
+All eight neighbours of a red cell are marked with blue.
 	</figcaption>
 </figure>